Introduction to Cryptography

-The traditional cryptography wasn’t that capable of quenching the organisations’ needs when it comes to securing their data and other confidential issues.
+Traditional cryptography wasn’t that capable of quenching the organizations’ needs when it comes to securing their data and other confidential issues.
 But the new-age cryptography has the capabilities to stand tall and perform proficiently with the following four objectives:

 1. Privacy to its Best

 The data can be acknowledged by any other individual for whom it was and is unintended.
 Securing sensitive data, which even includes people’s personal information, is one of the significances of using cryptography.
 This firmly holds the reins of privacy and other anonymity-related issues, thereby mitigating the criminals’ opportunities and fake surveillance entities to decode the confidential information.

 Without the detection of any suspicious activity, the data cannot be altered in storage or transit with respect to the sender and the intended receiver.
 By identifying confidential information, a hacker can misuse it and drive it to commit severe fraud.
 Cryptography enables professionals with the skillsets to modify encrypted information.
 This medication can be recognized by the recipients the moment it gets modified.
 This helps maintain integrity across an enterprise and empowers it to respond to this cyber-crime.

 With cryptography, the source of information can never deny its intentions regarding the creation/transmissions of the data at a later stage.

 Cryptography offers the sender and receiver the ability to identify and confirm the identity and origin/destination of the data.
 In today’s modern world, mobile devices have come a long way in becoming an essential part of humans by providing them with information transfer and storage features.
 Cryptography helps to protect and store information across all types of mobile devices whenever transferred.
 Apart from all this, it also enables security procedures such as advanced authentication that helps to deter unauthorized customers.